 Stable Ventilation with Solar Roof Ventilator

-Horse owners can now maintain their animals’ health while being environmentally conscious using a solar roof ventilator high volume fan for stable ventilation, as well as shed ventilation to control air quality.
+Horse owners can now maintain their animals’ health while being environmentally conscious by using a solar roof ventilator high volume fan for stable ventilation, as well as shed ventilation to control air quality.

 Veterinarian studies show that correct stable humidity is vital.
 Very dry air with low relative humidity dries the horse’s nasal mucosa and can be a source of dust and pathogen infiltration into the horse’s respiratory system.
 Very moist air with high relative humidity combined with low air temperature can reduce the insulative properties of a horse’s hair coat.

-According to Equine Veterinarian and Consultant Nutritionist Dr J H Stewart in his paper ‘Exercise & heat stress’ (published in 02/2006):
+According to Equine Veterinarian and Consultant Nutritionist Dr. J H Stewart in his paper ‘Exercise & heat stress’ (published in 02/2006):

 “Episodes of bleeding are more frequent in summer and are associated with poor stable air quality.
 The incidence is reduced in dust-free stables.
-Hay, raw grains and bedding are the major sources of stable air contaminants, in terms of respirable particles, fungal spores and bacterial fragments.”
+Hay, raw grains, and bedding are the major sources of stable air contaminants, in terms of respirable particles, fungal spores, and bacterial fragments.”
 A well-ventilated stable will keep high levels of moisture or gases under control.

 About The Solar Whiz Roof Ventilator

 The Solar Whiz is a powerful solar powered roof ventilator that operates completely off the grid and is ideal for stable ventilation.
-Being solar based there is no fire risk via wiring or sparking.
-The fan blade is a four wing polymeric blade designed for high speed and low noise.
+Being solar-based there is no fire risk via wiring or sparking.
+The fan blade is a four-wing polymeric blade designed for high speed and low noise.

-The Solar Whiz roof vent will also run cost free, every day with zero carbon emissions.
+The Solar Whiz roof vent will also run cost-free, every day with zero carbon emissions.
 It switches itself on and off automatically via the sun.
-Designed to fit most roof types with corrosion resistant materials, the Solar Whiz roof ventilation system has a lightweight body (12kg), is maintenance free and has a simple installation process.
+Designed to fit most roof types with corrosion-resistant materials, the Solar Whiz roof ventilation system has a lightweight body (12kg), is maintenance-free, and has a simple installation process.
 It can also be gable end mounted.
-This is the perfect and cost effective solution to overheating and ventilation in rural, standalone, working stables, barns or warehouses.
+This is the perfect and cost-effective solution to overheating and ventilation in rural, standalone, working stables, barns, or warehouses.

-Why Solar Whiz Roof Ventilation Products?
+Why Solar Whiz Roof Ventilator for Stable Ventilation?

 Thermal Buoyancy of Air

 Warm air is less dense than cold air, so it is lighter and rises.
 This principle works well in natural ventilation systems where the warmer stable air, caused by body heat, is allowed to rise up and exhaust in a peak vent or chimney.
 Reliant on external ambient temperatures, the greater the temperature difference between inside the stable and outside – the larger the uplift or buoyancy force will be.
-Relying on buoyancy is not very effective in warm weather since there is little temperature difference between inside and outside.
+Relying on buoyancy is not very effective in warm weather since there is little temperature difference between the inside and outside.
 For these conditions, what’s needed is a summer breeze or mechanical forced ventilation.